addihallstar/opadminsupreme/README.md

 ## usage

-open command bar (press ] / RightBracket ) or use the chat with "!" prefix and type commands
+open command bar (press ] / RightBracket ) or use the chat with '!' prefix and type commands

-note: you don't need to use the prefix if typing into the command bar
+> **note:** you don't need to use the prefix if typing into the command bar

 use `!cmds` to list all available commands.